-Bobby Lee Cook, one of nation’s premier trial lawyers, dead at 94
+Bobby Lee Cook, One of Nation’s Premier Trial Lawyers, Dead at 94

 In an interview for his induction for the Trial Lawyer Hall of Fame, Cook explained why he became a lawyer.
 "I was convinced that it would give me the opportunity to do something good for people and to be in an area where rights had been deprived for many people over such a period of time," he said.

-Decades later, he represented the Rockefeller and Carnegie families contending the U.S. government shorted them when it made them to sell their land on Cumberland Island.
-When the Rockefeller case went to trial, Cook was representing one of the wealthiest families in the country before rural, low-salaried jurors who awarded a $5.5 million judgment to the Rockefellers.
+Decades later, he represented the Rockefeller and Carnegie families, contending the U.S. government shorted them when it made them to sell their land on Cumberland Island.
+When the Rockefeller case went to trial, Cook was representing one of the wealthiest families in the country before rural, low-salaried jurors.
+They awarded a $5.5 million judgment to the Rockefellers.

-Jurors loved him, said former Gov. Roy Barnes, who tried numerous cases with Cook.
+Jurors loved him, said former Georgia Gov. Roy Barnes, who tried numerous cases with Cook.

 Cook was well known for his cross-examination skills.
 At times he could be enchanting, others withering.